London Living Rent home London Living Rent

 What is London Living Rent?

-Funded by the Mayor of London, LLR is a Government-backed scheme that enables you to rent a home at a discounted rate – sometimes up to as much as 50% less than a similar property on the open market.
+Funded by the Mayor of London, LLR is a Government-backed scheme that enables you to increase your savings by renting at a discounted rate than you would expect to pay for a similar property on the open market.
 This helps you to save additional money each month, which can go towards buying a home through Shared Ownership.

 The main benefit to renting an LLR home is that you can go on to purchase your home, saving at your own pace.
 Plus, all properties that are on the LLR scheme guarantee tenants of an assured shorthold tenancy of a minimum of three years and a maximum of ten.